Pleasant mainly flat circular walk starting and ending at a pub.

 (D/A) From the pub car park, turn left and walk down the slight hill.
 Pass either side of a full width metal vehicle gate and continue straight on.
 Pass through the clay pigeon shooting ground.
 If on a Sunday morning and they are shooting please press the button to sound the siren to let the shooters know you are there.
 Once clear of the shooting ground continue straight on towards some woods in the distance.
 The hedge will be on your right.
 Before you get to the woods the footpath switches to the other side of the hedge so it will then be on your left.

-(1) On entering the woods, you will find a footpath crossroads.
-Turn left here.
+(1) Tum immediately left on entering the woods at a footpath crossroads.
+Don't go straight on.
+The left turn is a little hidden.
 On exiting the woods the path crosses a field.
 Just carry on straight in front of you to a substantial metal bridge across Langley Brook.
 Carry on up the track.
 Keep an eye out for animals in the woods to your left.
 You will pass Hill Farm on your right and find yourself on a well maintained gravel drive.

 (2) Turn right and go through a large gap in the wooden fencing.
 If you get to a large vehicle gate across the drive you have gone too far.
 Cross the overgrown grassy field keeping straight ahead of you.
 Cross a stile and skirt around the edge of the next small field which has some equestrian enclosures.
 Cross the stile to Middleton Lane.
 Bear left for a few yards and then turn right across a deep ditch.
 Initially, follow the right hand edge of the field and then cross the field towards a stile that can just be made out in the distance.
 It is about 50 yards to the left of the white building.